iendicott/Home-Assistant/Door Sensor/README.md

 Then in Home Assistant you will need to add the following code:

-## Make sure you update any secret files with your parameters
+## Make sure you update any secret references with your own parameters otherwise the code will not work!

 ```
 substitutions: